pganalyze/collector/packages/README.md

 3. **repo/**: Sign the deb/rpm packages using the signing key (https://keybase.io/pganalyze) and synchronize the S3 hosted package repositories for each distribution

-All packages are 64-bit only.
+All packages are built for both 64-bit X86 (amd64) and 64-bit ARMv8 (arm64/aarch64) targets.

 Contributions welcome!